tBuLi/symfit/docs/tutorial.rst

   >>> print(fit_result.r_squared)
   >>> 0.950890866472

-..
-Link to API docs?

-For more FitResults, see the API docs.
+For more FitResults, see the :ref:`apidocs`.

 Evaluating the Model
 --------------------